aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-build-collaborative-excel-editor/_index.md

 ## Additional Notes

-- We can add **file uploads** to load and edit spreadsheet file from upload directory.
+- You can add **file uploads** to load and edit spreadsheet files from an upload directory.
 - Integrate with **cloud storage** like AWS S3 or Azure Blob.

 ---